Gilligan's Island (pinball)

 Gilligan's Island is a Midway pinball machine (produced under the Bally name) released in May 1991.
 It is based on the television series of the same name and the first Williams WPC machine that was released with a high-resolution (128x32) dot matrix display (the first DMD as used in Checkpoint by Data East and released three months earlier only featured 128x16).
-Bob Denver supplied original speech for the game which also featured the theme song from the television show.
+Bob Denver supplied original speech for Willy Gilligan for the game, which also featured the theme song from the television show.
+Tim Kitzrow provided the voice of Thurston Howell III.
 Tina Louise's likeness is not featured in the game and an alternate blonde character appears on the backglass of the machine.